wstaeblein/texthighlighter/README.md

 let count = hilite.count();
 ```

-You can navigate back and forth among the highlighted results using the prev and next methods:
+You can navigate back and forth among the highlighted results using the prev and next methods.
+This navigation is cyclic, this means when the end is reached the next press takes you back to the begining and vice versa.
+Example below:

 ```javascript
 let btnPrev = document.getElementById('prev');